tomtomjhj/init.vim/notes.md

 Solution:
 If conflict marker detected, make top-level language tree with "git conflict" parser.
 In does injection.combined to the original language.

+## inactive stl if nvim is not focused
+Problem: FocusLost/FocusGained are not reliable?

 # stuff
 * https://arxiv.org/abs/2006.03103